i-machine-think/am-i-compositional/src/README.md

 #### 3. Consistency score breakdown (Section 7.4.1-2)

+Move into the `evaluate` folder and run the following command to compare the predictions for regular functions and their synonymous counterparts with relevant prediction files: `python consistency.py --file1 pred.txt --file2 pred_twin.txt`.

 #### 4. Embedding distances (Section 7.4.1-2)

-Move into the `train/OpenNMT` or `train/Fairseq` folder, and run `python embedding_distances_opennmt.py -model run1.pt run2.pt run3.pt` that will print embedding distances for individual models as well as average statistics.
+- For LSTMS2S and Transformer move into the `train/OpenNMT`, and run `python embedding_distances.py -model run1.pt run2.pt run3.pt` that will print embedding distances for individual models as well as average statistics.

+- For ConvS2S move into the `train/Fairseq` folder, and run `python embedding_distances.py data_folder_run1 -model run1.pt` that will print embedding distances for individual models as well as average statistics. `data_folder_run1` refers to the folder in which you store the Fairseq prepared vocabularies corresponding to `run1.pt`.

 ## Experiment: Localism (Section 7.5)